openfheorg/education/examples/modulus_picking/README.md

 ## Picking the modulus

-In the following program, I use OpenFHE to homomorphically encrypt two values with a public key, and then homorphically add them, and then decrypt with the private key to produce the result [here]:
+In the following program, we use OpenFHE to homomorphically encrypt two values with a public key, and then homorphically add them, and then decrypt with the private key to produce the result [here]:

 ```C++
 #include <openfhe.h>